A version of this article was originally published November 2014.

 McKechnie said she has "Turkey Lurkey Time" to thank for remaining in the cast of Promises, Promises.

-"Lucky for me that we had worked together on (the TV variety show) 'Hullaballoo' so [Bennett] knew I was a dancer so he said, 'You can stay in the show," she added.
+"Lucky for me that we had worked together on [the TV variety show] Hullaballoo, so [Bennett] knew I was a dancer.
+So he said, 'You can stay in the show,'" she added.
 "I had this little scene and he said, 'Okay, we'll connect the dots that way.'
 And so it became Baayork [Lee] and Margo [Sappington] and me.

 "I was very grateful because I could have been out of the show, and that was an important show for me, too.
 And then as soon dancers were on the desk instead of these secretaries, then it stopped the show every night after that."

-She further clarified the significance of acting to dance, praising Bennett and Bob Fosse for encouraging actors to "take the ball and run with it," a technique she now utilizes while teaching.
+McKechnie further clarified the significance of acting to dance, praising Bennett and Bob Fosse for encouraging actors to "take the ball and run with it," a technique she now utilizes while teaching.

-Performing "Turkey Lurkey Time" requires the actors to loosen up a bit, McKechnie said, in order to portray the festive, boozy atmosphere of the office party.
+Performing "Turkey Lurkey Time" requires the actors to loosen up, McKechnie said, in order to portray the festive, boozy atmosphere of the office party.
 "I had to focus everybody because they're so good and they were doing everything religiously and with great discipline.
 It was very good, but it was very stiff," she remembered.
 "I said, 'You know what?
 It's a party and you're a little drunk, so do it at like half-mast, not so full force...'
 You have these very strong dancers who will do it full-out from the top, without connecting emotionally, and they have to find their own personalization.
-Part of training is to be like an acting coach too, you know, how much do you use your body?
+Part of training is to be like an acting coach too.
+How much do you use your body?
 When you are a little tipsy, it's going to change everything.
 You're looser, your personality comes out in a different way.
-These three women are very different, and they each pick somebody out and are flirting with them, have a whole story about them.
+These three women are very different, and they each pick somebody out and are flirting with them, they have a whole story about them.
 They have relationships in the office.
 All of that is incorporated in that performance.
 That's all Michael Bennett."